South Downs Way, looking toward Beachy Head

 Walking the South Downs Way takes a bit over a week for most people.
 The exact time depends on your fitness levels and how hard you want to push yourself, as there’s enough accommodation to give plenty of flexibility.

-If you’re short on time, very fit, and can handle walking on hard, uneven surfaces for 20+ miles a day, you could be done in five or six (long) days.
-You’d be tired and sore, with early starts, late finishes, and no time for long lunch breaks or exploring, but it’s possible.
+If you’re short on time, very fit, and can handle walking on hard, uneven surfaces for 20+ miles a day, you could be done in five or six long days.
+You’d be tired and sore, with early starts, late finishes, and no time for lengthy lunch breaks or exploring along the way, but it’s possible.
 Personally it sounds like torture, but each to their own.

 That would have let us split up two long days into three shorter ones, and would have meant fewer blisters and a more relaxed middle section.
 While there was plenty of time for late starts and long lunches towards the start and end of the trail, it would have been nice to have that choice the whole way along.